 - Other Structures.
 Generally, policies cover additional structures on the property—like sheds, detached garages, fences, etc.—up to 10% of the total insured amount on the primary home.
 Naturally, policy amounts can vary, so you’ll want to check the specifics of your coverage.

 - Loss of Use.
-If your home is damaged or destroyed by a covered loss, you need to live somewhere while it’s being repaired or rebuilt.
+If your home is damaged or destroyed by a covered loss, you may need to live somewhere else while it’s being repaired or rebuilt.
 Loss of use coverage is also generally a percentage of the dwelling coverage, usually 20-30%.

 - Personal Liability.
 This protection covers you if you or members of your household cause bodily injury or property damage to others.
 Many policies provide $100,000; more is available.